dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     ":doc:`rsForwardRule` (s)",object,"RESTful Forward Rules.
 May be supplemented by configured RESTful Forward Rules for particular Archive Network AEs."
     ":doc:`archiveCompressionRule` (s)",object,"Compression rules applied to DICOM objects received by any AE.
 May be supplemented by configured Compression Rules for particular Archive Network AEs."
     ":doc:`archiveAttributeCoercion` (s)",object,"Attribute Coercion applied to DIMSE received/sent by any AE.
 May be supplemented by configured Attribute Coercions for particular Archive Network AEs."
+    ":doc:`archiveAttributeCoercion2` (s)",object,"Attribute Coercion applied to DIMSE received/sent by any AE.
+May be supplemented by configured Attribute Coercions for particular Archive Network AEs."
     ":doc:`rejectionNote` (s)",object,"Specifies behavior on Rejection Note Stored" ":doc:`studyRetentionPolicy` (s)",object,"Study Retention Policies applied to Studies received by any AE.
 May be supplemented by configured Study Retention Policies for particular Archive Network AEs."
     ":doc:`storeAccessControlIDRule` (s)",object,"Store Access Control Rules applied to Studies received by any AE.
 May be supplemented by configured Store Access Control Rules for particular Archive Network AEs."